-Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, 1 # protected areas and areas of high biodiversity value outside protected areas Habitats protected or restored 32 ha IUCN 3 Red List species and national conservation list species N/A with habitats in areas affected by operations
+Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, I # protected areas and areas of high biodiversity value outside protected areas Habitats protected or restored 32 ha IUCN 3 Red List species and national conservation list species N/A with habitats in areas affected by operations

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The nationwide reach of Petron's operations exposes us to the varying conditions of and risks to our natural environment.
 Thus we seize opportunities to protect and nurture biodiversity.
-Specifically our Petron Bawing Terminal is located along the Fenceline communities Petron facility in the area LGUs, local DENR offices Petron Vision, Mission, and Values Vision "To be the Leading Provider of Total Customer Solutions in the Energy Sector and its Derivative Businesses."
-Mission We will achieve this by:
+Specifically our Petron Bawing Terminal is located along the Sarangani Bay Protected Seascape, a proclaimed National Integrated Protected Area System (NIPAS) by virtue of Presidential Proclamation No. 756 issued in 1996.
+It is also classified as Category V Protected Fenceline communities Petron facility in the area LGUs, local DENR offices Vision "To be the Leading Provider of Total Customer Solutions in the Energy Sector and its Derivative Businesses."
+Mission We will achieve this by: Being an integral part of our customers' lives, delivering a consistent customer experience through innovative products and services;